AliElgohary/WeatherApi/README.md

 ## Installation

-    create a new Create a .env file as the on in the .env.example file
+    create a new Create a .env file as the one in the .env.example file

     1. Install dependencies:
     npm install
     2. run the application
-    npm run dev
+    npm start
     3. for development mode
     npm run dev
     4. to run tests